KE6017 - Development and Disasters

 What will I learn on this module?

-You will learn about relationships between development and disasters to be able to analyse and respond to environmental and other catastrophes impacting on society, including through knowledge of their physical environmental, political and economic contexts.
-The way that disasters can be prevented, their impact on people reduced and relief and recovery better provided post disaster forms an applied focus to this module.
-Examples used include major hazards of environmental change, economic instability and conflict that disrupt human well-being over brief or long time-frames.
-The module addresses the challenges and solutions prevalent in practice and policy environments for those engaging with the development and disaster reduction sector.
-The content of this module is partly linked to work in this field through Northumbria’s ongoing facilitation of global disaster and development networks.
-The module teaches that although hazards, risks and disasters impact society, this is offset by individuals, groups, institutions and organizations through disaster management, and by becoming resilient, healthy and creative.
-Examples demonstrate the application of theory to practice in these relationships in both the economically wealthy and poorer parts of the world.
-Approaches detailed within this framework include early warning systems, risk management, mitigation techniques, response and recovery actions as well as appropriate sustainable development actions.
-The module draws from an interdisciplinary perspective making it suitable for those progressing from, or interested in pursuing physical environmental, economic or social aspects of development and disaster intervention.
+You will learn about the relationships between development and disasters and will be able to analyse and respond to environmental catastrophes impacting on society through knowledge gained about their physical environmental, social, political and economic contexts.
+The way that disasters can be prevented, and their impact on people reduced, gives an applied focus to this module.
+The module will address the challenges and solutions prevalent in policy and practice within the development and disaster reduction sector.
+The module will teach that although hazards (including earthquakes, landslides and floods) and disasters impact society, they can be offset by individuals, groups, institutions and organisations through disaster management.
+You will learn about dominant paradigms and debates within the field of disaster studies, approaches to disaster management including mitigation and preparedness, and disaster response and recovery.
+Examples will demonstrate the application of theory to practice in both the economically wealthy and poorer parts of the world.
+The module will take an interdisciplinary perspective making it suitable for those progressing from, or interested in pursuing, physical environmental, economic or social aspects of development and disaster intervention.
 The knowledge and skills learnt can be readily applied to careers relating to this field.

 How will I learn on this module?